go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/docker_manifest.md

 COPY mybin /usr/bin/mybin
 ```

-Then, on our GoReleaser config file, we need to define both the `dockers` and
+Then, on our GoReleaser configuration file, we need to define both the
-the `docker_manifests` section:
+`dockers`, and the `docker_manifests` section:

 ```yaml
 # .goreleaser.yaml